sontungexpt/better-diagnostic-virtual-text/READEME.md

 A Neovim plugin for enhanced diagnostic virtual text display, aiming to provide better performance and customization options.

+Note: document is not enough.

 ## Features

 - **Ease of Use**: Simple setup and configuration.
 - **Beautiful UI**: Customizable colors, icons, and more.
+- **Toggleable**: Enable and disable with vim.diagnostic.enable/disable commands.

 ## Installation